Dre Campbell Farm

 Using ashes from the fire is a great way to improve soil fertility.
 Additionally, wood ash can help neutralize overly acidic soil.

-If you burn a variety of woods, you can get a range of beneficial elements from the ashes, from potassium to phosphorus to magnesium.
+If you burn a variety of woods, you can get a range of beneficial elements from the ashes, including potassium, phosphorus, and magnesium.
+Only use ash from untreated, natural wood.

 6. Let Wet Soils Drain Slightly Before Planting